Baby temperament and sleep training heavily influence each other. And I can speak directly to the role a person’s genes play in their personality.

-Throughout my life, particularly after I had children and embarked on the sleep training process, I have dealt with varying levels of anxiety.
-As a more newly married couple my husband would simply tell me to, “Stop worrying about things,” which of course only made me worry more about worrying.
+Throughout my life, particularly after I had children, I have dealt with varying levels of anxiety.
+As a more newly married couple, my husband would simply tell me, “Stop worrying about things.”
+Of course saying this only made me worry more about worrying.
 A few years ago I discovered the book The Female Brain.
 Finally!
 An answer to why I always felt the way I did.
-It turns out the female brain is highly influenced by the ebb and flow of women’s monthly hormonal cycle.
-Further, our brain is wired from the womb to have higher levels of empathy, and some would argue compassion, than our male counterparts.
+It turns out the female brain is highly influenced by the ebb and flow of a woman’s monthly hormonal cycle.
+Not rocket science, I know.
+Further, our brain is wired from the womb to have higher levels of empathy.
+And some could argue more compassion as well than our male counterparts.

 Additionally, strong willed children generally benefit from methods where the parents don’t do a lot of the “helping” in getting a child to sleep.
-Easy going kids don’t mind terribly if their parents check in on them while they (the child) are trying to figure out how to fall asleep on their own.
-A very strong willed child is more likely to stay awake to see if this next time their parent checks-in will be the time they are finally able to get what they think they need in order to fall asleep (bottle, nursing, rocking, bouncing).
-One can imagine that a very strong willed child can wear down the defenses of a very easy going parent.
+Easygoing kids don’t mind terribly if their parents check in on them while they (the child) are trying to figure out how to fall asleep on their own.
+A very strong willed child is more likely to stay awake to see if their parent’s next check-in will be the time they are finally able to get what they think they need in order to fall asleep.
+(Ie. bottle, nursing, rocking, bouncing).
+One can imagine that a very strong willed child can wear down the defenses of an easy going parent.

-Just because our personalities are largely determined by genetics does not mean that a parent can absolve themselves of guiding and disciplining their children since, “They’ll turn out the same way no matter what.”
-To the contrary, being armed with the knowledge that a child’s temperament influences how resistant they may be to change or to learning new things on their own means the parent needs to make sure they increase their loving consistency to help guide their child grow in to happy and healthy adults.
+Just because our personalities are largely determined by genetics does not mean that a parent can absolve themselves of guiding and disciplining their children.
+It’s not true that “they’ll turn out the same way no matter what.”
+To the contrary!
+Being armed with the knowledge that a child’s temperament influences how resistant they may be to change, or to learning new things on their own, means the parent needs to make sure they increase their loving consistency to help guide their child.
+This will help them grow into happy and healthy adults.